badbreaking/solr-tika/README.md

 3) In the Try "Neo4jwith live data" block click on: Open guide

-4) In the "Movie Graph Guide: panel click on: next
+4) In the "Movie Graph Guide" panel click on: next

-5) In the "Create" block click on "Click this code block and bring it into the Editor:"
+5) In the "Create" block click on: "Click this code block and bring it into the Editor:"

 After these steps you will see the Movie graph fully created.